bob1de/btrfs-backup/README.md

 ## Installation
 ### Install via PIP
-The easiest way to get up and running is via pip.
+The easiest way to get up and running is via PIP.
 If ``pip3`` is missing on your system and you run a Debian-based distribution, simply install it via: